spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

                   source: demo-scdf-source
 ```

-Then on the Wavefront portal you should see dashboards similar to those shown in the following image:
+Then, in the Wavefront portal, you should see dashboards similar to those shown in the following image:

 ![SCDF Wavefront](images/SCDF-monitoring-wavefront-task.png)